ken-reaper/Kern-s-Electronics-Learning-Portfolio/typst_source_file/chapter0.typ

 To summarize, the derivative = rate of change = slope.

-== 0.4) Integrals as  Function Transformation Devices Let's return to the kingdom from 1.2, which you are the king of.
+== 0.4) Integrals and the Power Rule
+Let's return to the kingdom from 1.2, which you are the king of.
 Weeks after receiving the device, you grew dissatisfied.
 The original device seems to have demoted all that went inside of it.
 Gold was the most valuable, followed by iron, and ending with tin.
 Your tin was burned to ashes, your iron became tin, and your gold became iron.

-Your transformed metals were now cheaper than they were originally.
+Your transformed metals are now cheaper than they were originally.
 You felt scammed as you lost all your gold through using the device.
 Angered, you gather all your experts under threat of exile.
 After weeks of work, you acquire a new box device.
 The box behaved in the following manner.

-The ash remains ash, the tin became iron, and the iron transformed into gold.
+The ash remains ash, the tin becomes iron, and the iron is transformed into gold.
 Yeah!
 You now have all the gold you lost.
-You've place a spec of gold and it's transformed into a more valuable gem.
+You've placed a spec of gold, and it's transformed into a more valuable gem.
 What does this process look like on a graph?

 #figure(
   image("integral_og_before.png", width: 95%),